 TT&C Agreement.
-In connection with the Spin-off, we entered into a telemetry, tracking and control ("TT&C") agreement pursuant to which we receive TT&C services from EchoStar for a period ending on January 1, 2012.
-The fees for services provided under the TT&C agreement are calculated at cost plus a fixed margin.
-We may terminate the TT&C agreement for any reason upon at least 60 days notice.
+In connection with the Spin-off, we entered into a telemetry, tracking and control ("TT&C") agreement pursuant to which we received TT&C services from EchoStar for a period ending on January 1, 2012 (the "Prior TT&C Agreement").
+The fees for services provided under the Prior TT&C Agreement were calculated at cost plus a fixed margin.
+We were able to terminate the Prior TT&C Agreement for any reason upon 60 days notice.